Cold wave of January 1977: Florida

 In combination with snow and abnormally low temperatures, a severe freeze ensued, causing extensive damage, especially to agriculture.
-The USDA reported the following crop losses: 35% to citrus, at least 95% to vegetables, between 50–75% of commercial flowers, 50% to permanent pasture lands, and 40% to sugar cane.
+The USDA reported the following crop losses: 35% to citrus, at least 95% to vegetables, between 50 and 75% of commercial flowers, 50% to permanent pasture lands, and 40% to sugar cane.
 Crop damage totaled to $350 million (1977 USD), while at least $100 million (1977 USD) of that figure occurred in Dade County alone.
 In order to prevent water pipes from freezing, nurseries and farms ran sprinklers all night.
 However, some water began flowing onto roadways, and with freezing temperatures, caused ice to form on roads in western Dade County.
 Overall, the cold wave caused up to $2 billion (1977 USD) in damage.
 Several traffic accidents occurred due to snowfall and ice.
 Most notably, there was a ten-car pileup in Tampa, and another accident killed a man near Auburndale, when his car skidded in snow and crashed into a truck.
 Due to significant losses related to the freezing temperatures, then-President Jimmy Carter, who was inaugurated on January 20, designated 35 counties in Florida disaster areas.

 The cold killed 96% of shallow-water branching coral at Dry Tortugas National Park.

 The South

 Areas of the eastern United States outside of Florida were also affected by the cold wave.
 In Georgia, the temperature fell to 1 F in Atlanta on January 17.
 Overall, the mean low temperature in the city during the month of January was 21 F, well below the average of 34 F.

 In Tennessee, the Public Service Commission estimating that approximately 100,000 people would be forced to miss a day of work due to closures, while nearly 2,000 people in southern West Virginia were left without heat as a result of interruption of natural gas service.

 Every day of January 1977 was below average in Raleigh, North Carolina, and the city experienced its coldest winter on record, with January being 14.4 F-change below average.
-The temperature stayed below freezing from the night of January 16 until January 20, and the temperature fell below zero Fahrenheit for one of the few times in the city's history.
+The temperature stayed below freezing from the night of January 16 until January 20, and the temperature fell below 0 F for one of the few times in the city's history.